Economics

 Offered Either Fall or Spring; Lecture hours:3

-This course will first review climate science, sources of climate change, and expected impacts of climate change.
-Various domestic and international climate policy instruments will be evaluated using economic theories.
-Special attention will be given to the effect of climate policy on economic development and equity.
+This course reviews climate science and the sources and expected impacts of climate change.
+Domestic and international climate policy instruments are evaluated with special attention given to the effects of climate policy on economic development and equity.
+Prerequisite: ECON 101.

 ECON 235.
 African Economic Development.
 1 Credit.